ttiny/apache-git-sync-tool/README.md

 sync.php supports many projects in the configuration file specified in 'projects' section.
-Each member of 'projects' is an object with same name as the project name and has 'remote' element which specify the remote git repository of the project (ssh url).
+Each member of 'projects' is an object with same name as the project name and has 'remote' element which specify the remote git repository of the project (SSH url).
 You need to add configuration for each project branch that you want to be able to sync.
 At least one branch should be added to the configuration.

+There is a special branch name called "*".
+Branch will this name will pull all branches under the specified directory and update to any branch will trigger its update.

 Top level configuration:
 * `projects` - Object with per-project configuration.
 Only projects listed